xtlsoft/kical/README.md

 - Kical provides accelerated query performance on small datasets
 - Kical sacrifices memory to provide better performance
 - Kical can provide dataset in 'chunks'
+- Kical is suitable for apiles/unikv, so it can be used as a backend for UniKVd

 ## Applications